Close

 To understand what a personal injury lawyer is, personal injury lawsuits must be addressed.
 A personal injury case is a legal dispute that arises when a person, the plaintiff, is harmed because of an injury or accident.
 Because of their actions, the defendant could be held legally liable for the harm the plaintiff suffered.
 Depending on the facts of the case, the defendant could be another person, entity, or business.
 If found responsible, the defendant or their insurance provider will be financially responsible for the plaintiff’s damages, including their medical bills, pain and suffering, and lost wages.
 The complexity of a case depends on the underlying cause of action, for example, a car accident or a medical malpractice case.

-A personal injury attorney is lawyer that reviews a personal injury claim and could formalize it by filing a complaint in civil court.
+A personal injury attorney is a lawyer that reviews a personal injury claim and could formalize it by filing a complaint in civil court.
 An important part of the process is valuing a plaintiff’s damages and evaluating the legal strength of the plaintiff’s case.
+Typically, a personal injury claim will resolve in two ways: a formal lawsuit or an informal settlement.

 If our Delaware County personal injury lawyers file a lawsuit, it will usually begin with the filing of a complaint in civil court.
-The complaint will contain the allegations against the defendant, whether it was a reckless driver or negligent surgeon.
+The complaint will contain the allegations against the defendant, whether it was a reckless driver or a negligent surgeon.
 To prevail in a lawsuit, a plaintiff must prove that the defendant was negligent.
 How to prove negligence is discussed in more detail below.

 Many personal injury claims are resolved through a settlement with an insurance company.
-A settlement could occur early in the process or the parties could agree to settle the case the moments before a trial begins.
+A settlement could occur early in the process or the parties could agree to settle the case moments before a trial begins.
 A settlement usually takes the form of negotiations between both parties represented by their attorneys.
-Even if you think you would rather settle, our Delaware County personal injury attorneys will value your claim, so you know if an offer is reasonable.
+Even if you think you would rather settle, our Delaware County personal injury attorneys will value your claim so you know if an offer is reasonable.
 In many cases, an insurance company will be more willing to settle a case the closer it gets to a trial date – especially if our lawyers gather more and more evidence in your favor.

 What are Some Common Injury Lawsuits in Delaware County?